ggarciao/gulp-standard-bundle/README.md

 > [Standard](https://github.com/feross/standard/) linter for gulp that use the given standard instance (or use the supported one as default)

 ## Information
-Create to correctly support the usage of [Standard](https://github.com/feross/standard/) with gulp
+Created to support the usage of [standard](https://github.com/feross/standard/) and [standard-format](https://github.com/maxogden/standard-format) with gulp

 ## Usage